What Makes Pet Food Sustainable?

 This gradual change helps your pet’s digestive system adjust smoothly — especially when switching to alternative proteins like insect-based food.

-During the transition, keep an eye on:
+During the transition, keep an eye on your pet’s:

 Appetite